 Follow Up Politely, But Know When to Stop

 "It's just me," said one podcast host.
 "Sometimes emails get lost, and I might not see a message the first time.
 If someone follows up politely, I'll usually catch it.
-But if they're rude about it, I won't respond.
-I have no interest in working with someone who can't be respectful."
+But if they're rude about it, I won't respond."

 Red Flags That Get Pitches Deleted

-When you're pitching a podcast or radio show, you want to make sure your pitch aligns with the work that show has produced in the past.
+When you're pitching a podcast, you want to make sure your pitch aligns with the work that show has produced in the past.
 Podcasters, like journalists of other mediums, say that lack of relevance and lack of awareness of their show's content or format leads them to immediately reject pitches.

 Other common problems: